jura4x01/catalog/README.md

 # catalog
-Python3.6, Django, Djangorestframework, PostGIS, jQuery, Docker-compose
+Python3.6, Django2.1.2, Djangorestframework, PostGIS, Openlayers, jQuery, Docker-compose

-Create a Simple Django Application
-Environment: Python 3.x, Django 2.x, PostgreSQL
 The task is to create a simple Django application that satisfies the following requirements.

 1. Create a personnel model.
 It should consist of:
-● First name;
+ - First name;
-● Last name;
+ - Last name;
-● Position title.
+ - Position title.

 2. Create a branch model which should consist of:
-● Branch name;
+ - Branch name;
-● Facade image (uploading to S3 is a preferred option); ● Latitude and Longitude (coordinates of the branch office).
+ - Facade image (uploading to S3 is a preferred option);
+ - Latitude and Longitude (coordinates of the branch office).
 A user should be able to fill them in two ways: by typing values in the text boxes or by pointing a location on a map (e.g. Google Maps, but every provider would suffice) with subsequent autocompletion of the latitude and longitude fields.